nominal-io/connect/README.md

 ]
 ```

-By convention, the Python scripts are in the [scripts folder](https://github.com/nominal-io/connect/tree/main/src/scripts), but an absolute path to a script can be specified as well.
 In the future, additional languages may be supported (C, Rust, MATLAB, etc).

 - `discrete` scripts are run once
 - `streaming` scripts are run continuously and can push to an IPC (ZMQ) channel
 - To execute individual functions within a script file, set the `functions` parameter.

 Scripts can receive an app state - a JSON payload of return values from other scripts and the UI state of various input widgets (sliders, text fields, etc).
-See [echo.py](https://github.com/nominal-io/connect/blob/main/src/scripts/echo.py#L20) for a simple example of extracting app state in Python.
+See `echo.py` in `recipes/kitchen_sink` for a simple example of extracting app state in Python.

 ### App layout